-The Age parameter is a 4-byte value which is set to the age or timestamp when the Ack for the datagram was received in case of RTT type = 0 and may contain the periods for computing of derived RTT values depending on other RTT types, i.e., the Minimum (=1) and Maximum (=2) as well as the averaged smoothed RTT value (=3).
-[TBD/TBV]
+The Age parameter is set to a time and contains the periods for computing of derived RTT values for the Minimum (=1), Maximum (=2) as well as for the averaged smoothed RTT value (=3).
+An Age parameter of zero MUST NOT be interpreted by the receiver.